lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
 Here are the plotted transforms.
-Notice how scaling doesn't change the distribution, but now the middle is approximately at zero and the units are interpreted as standard deviations.
-Compare this to the logarithm, which shrinks the range of the distribution, so more extreme values are closer to the middle.
+Notice how scaling doesn't change the distribution, but now the middle is approximately zero and the units are in standard deviations.
+Compare this to the logarithm, which shrinks the distribution, so more extreme values are closer to the middle.
 Finally, see how the inverse literally inverts the distribution.
 Larger heart rates are now small and small are large.
-Consider how the units change for all transforms and how interpretation will change in later analyses.
+Consider how which transform you use will change the units and, in later analyses, the interpretation.

 ---